knownasilya/interval/README.md

 ```
 The supported units of time are 'days', 'hours', 'minutes', 'seconds'
 and 'milliseconds'.
 You can use as many or as few units as you want
 and they are applied cumulatively.
-These names were chosen to be consistant
+These names were chosen to be consistent
 with the conventions of [moment.js](http://momentjs.com), as seen in the
 the add and subtract methods `moment().add({days: 1})`